Free provider legal helpline for international recruitment questions

 Our current area of focus is:

-• Increasing number of Community Micro-enterprises in Essex (focus on South and North local areas).
+• Increasing number of Community Micro-enterprises in Essex (all areas)

-• Work with Tribe digital platform to promote Community Micro-enterprises to DP recipients and people who fund their own care.
+• Working with the Tribe digital platform and local system partners to promote Community Micro-enterprises with DP recipients and people who fund their own care.